Crivella/ocr_translate/docs/source/contrib/plugins.rst

 .. code-block:: python

-    class NewProxyOCRBoxModel(m.OCRBoxModel):
+    class SomeNewClassName(m.OCRBoxModel):
         """OCRBoxtranslate plugin to allow usage of ... for box detection.""" class Meta:
             proxy = True

         def load(self):
             """Load the model into memory."""
-            # DO something here to load the model or nothing if not needed (should still be defined)
+            # Do something here to load the model or nothing if not needed (should still be defined)

         def unload(self) -> None:
             """Unload the model from memory."""
-            # DO something here to unload the model or nothing if not needed (should still be defined)
+            # Do something here to unload the model or nothing if not needed (should still be defined)

         def _box_detection(